COVID-related Frequently Asked Questions for Students

 - How can I learn about employment opportunities and job search resources?

 Employment opportunities and job search resources can be found at www.careers.minnesota.edu.
 The M State career services director offers resume review and LinkedIn training.
 Access these workshops within D2L>Career Services-LinkedIn or >Career Services-Resume Writing.
 Contact Sue Zurn directly at Sue.Zurn@minnesota.edu or schedule an appointment at bookings.minnesota.edu/sue-zurn.

 - If my class moved from face-to-face to online, will I get a discount or refund?

 If your on-campus course moves to online, your tuition amount will not increase to the rate normally charged for online delivery.

 Graduation and college events

-- What are the plans for commencement (graduation)?
+- What are the plans for the 2021 spring commencement ceremony?